-So which days are the worst?
+[availability_widget] So which days are the worst?
 When does the alcohol flow most freely?
 Which should you be most concerned about drunk drivers?
-According to Time Magazine, here are the top five booziest holidays:
+Here are the top six booziest holidays:

 Many Americans may not think of Jewish holidays as being particularly raucous, but where Purim is concerned, they’d be wrong.
 This “Festival of Lots” is meant to commemorate the salvation of the Jewish people from extinction in Persia, as recounted in the Book of Esther.
 Today, it’s a day for costumes, sweets and drunkenness, sort of like a Halloween for adults.